 The show came about when Norman Lear read an article in Variety magazine on Till Death Us Do Part and its success in the United Kingdom.
 He immediately knew it portrayed a relationship just like the one between his father and himself.
 Lear bought the rights to the show and incorporated his own family experiences with his father into the show.
 Lear’s father would tell Lear’s mother to “stifle herself.”

-How could Norman Lear have known that his purchase of Till Death Us Do Part came with Johnny Speight’s jinx?
-It leaped from the contract onto Lear’s face like the facehugger from Alien, injecting the reverse mirror hex into his brain.
-The poor man had no way of knowing that working-class Americans would not only admire Archie Bunker but would learn from him exactly why socialists (like Meathead) were worthless parasites, and how to stand up to them.
+How could Norman Lear have known that his Till Death Us Do Part purchase came with Johnny Speight’s jinx?
+It leaped from the contract onto Lear’s face like the facehugger from Alien.
+The poor man had no way of knowing that working-class Americans would not only admire Archie Bunker but would learn from him exactly why socialists (like Meathead) were worthless parasites and how to stand up to them.

 Above: excerpts from S01 E07, Feb 16, 1971, Mike’s Hippie Friends Come to Visit.